 While some men are fine with collecting in a specially designed private room at Ovation, others prefer to collect at home.
 Regardless, as long as our andrologists are aware of any special circumstances, accommodations can be made to make you as comfortable as possible.

-In order to allow an appropriate amount of time to evaluate each specimen, all semen analyses must be scheduled in advance with Ovation.
-You should abstain from ejaculation for 2-5 days before the semen analysis is performed so that we can obtain a true, reliable result.
+To allow an appropriate amount of time to evaluate each specimen, all semen analyses must be scheduled in advance with Ovation.
+You should abstain from ejaculation for two to five days before the semen analysis is performed, so that we can obtain a true, reliable result.
 All results are reviewed by our andrologists as well as your physician, who will review the results with you at a consultation visit.

 Volume – The amount of fluid produced in the ejaculate.
-The volume should be 1.5 milliliters up to 5 milliliters.
+The volume should be at least 1.5 milliliters.

 Morphology (shape) – The percentage of sperm with a normal shape.
-Normal sperm have a single, oval shaped head, a midpiece, and a single tail.
+Normal sperm have a single, oval-shaped head; a midpiece; and a single tail.
 The head contains the male chromosomes; the midpiece generates the energy required for the sperm to function and swim, and the tail propels the sperm through the female reproductive tract.
 Abnormally shaped sperm are very common and make up the majority of the sperm, even in a normal semen specimen.
 Many researchers believe that abnormally shaped sperm are less likely to be able to fertilize an egg.
-At least 15% of the sperm in an ejaculate should be shaped normally, although lower percentages of normal sperm often produce normal fertilization rates and successful pregnancies.
+At least 4% of the sperm in an ejaculate should be shaped normally, although lower percentages of normal sperm can still result in normal fertilization rates and successful pregnancies.

-Other parameters, like the presence of white blood cells (which may indicate a treatable infection), and viscosity, or thickness of the seminal fluid, will also be tested.
+Other parameters, such as the presence of white blood cells (which may indicate a treatable infection) and viscosity (thickness of the seminal fluid), will also be tested.

 Contact us to arrange for a new patient consultation with one of our fertility doctors.
-If you have been trying to get pregnant, and suspect the cause may be male infertility, Our doctors have the experience and the skill to help most men successfully overcome a diagnosis of male infertility, so they can go on to have healthy children.
+If you have been trying to get pregnant and suspect the cause may be male infertility, know that our doctors have the experience and skill to help most men successfully overcome a diagnosis of male infertility and go on to have healthy children.